 When you study history, what knowledge will you gain and what will you be able to do?

 What are historical thinking concepts?
-They are thinking concepts which form the structure of the practice of history and which will help you develop the skills and abilities you need to “think historically.”
+They are thinking concepts that form the structure of the practice of history.
+They will help you develop the skills and abilities you need to “think historically.”

-• establish historical significance – look at why we care today about certain events, trends, and issues in history
+• establish historical significance – examine why we care today about certain events, trends, and issues in history

 • analyze cause and consequence – examine how and why certain conditions and actions led to others